spm/spm-docs/docs/reference/docs/spm.tools.beamforming.sources.md

                 Locations for the VOI in MNI coordinates

                 * **Orientation** (enter text)
-                Source orientatons (only for single points, leave zeros for unoriented)
+                Source orientations (only for single points, leave zeros for unoriented)

             * **Mask VOI**